Merriam-Webster’s top word of 2020 not a shocker: pandemic

 On March 11, when the World Health Organization declared the novel coronavirus outbreak a global pandemic, lookups on the site for pandemic spiked hugely.
 Site interest for the word has remained significantly high through the year, Sokolowski said.

-By huge, Sokolowski means searches for pandemic on March 11 were 115,806% higher than lookups experienced on the same date last year.
+By huge, Sokolowski means searches for pandemic on March 11 were 115,806 percent higher than lookups experienced on the same date last year.

 Pandemic, with roots in Latin and Greek, is a combination of “pan,” for all, and “demos,” for people or population.
 The latter is the same root of “democracy,” Sokolowski noted.
 The word pandemic dates to the mid-1600s, used broadly for “universal” and more specifically to disease in a medical text in the 1660s, he said.